Why it's Essential to Help Keep Your Car Clear of Snow and Ice

-At any time of year—but particularly during the dark and potentially treacherous driving days of winter—it's essential to keep your car windows clear.
-Build in extra time to clear snow and ice off your car before you drive out into the wintry roads.
+At any time of year - but particularly during the dark and potentially treacherous driving days of winter - it's essential to keep your car windows clear.
+So build in extra time to remove snow and ice from your car before you drive out onto the wintry roads.

 - Before you tackle accumulations on the windows, check to see that the tailpipe is free of snow.
+Snow covering your tailpipe could lead to carbon monoxide buildup in your car.
 After that, turn on the car and run the defroster.
 It may take five minutes or more to warm up the car and start the melting process.
 Clear snow from the roof, hood, and trunk lid while you wait.

 - Next, clear the side windows and rear windows.
 Do the windshield last to give the defroster more time to start melting the ice.

 - Don't forget to clear your exterior mirrors, headlights, taillights, and turn signals.
 Your last steps: Clear off and dry your wiper blades and make sure your wiper fluid nozzles are clear.
-(And if your wipers are more than six months old or they're not clearing the windows properly, it's time to replace them.)
+If your wipers are more than six months old or they're not clearing the windows properly, it's time to replace them.

 - Use the smooth side of a plastic ice scraper to clear frost.
 If it's an especially light coating and you don't have a scraper, a plastic card from your wallet or an old, unusable CD can serve in a pinch.
 Use vertical strokes and gently push the accumulation down and off the vehicle.